 If MC should ensure that the system device has a valid version of firmware(s) and configuration data, MC should send a request for measurements to this device.
 It is recommended that MC initiates a device attestation procedure before the device measurement request.
-The device measurement data may allow MC to decide to disable communication with devices with unknown, altered, or outdated firmware with possible security issue.
+The device measurement data can be used by the MC to decide to disable communication with devices with unknown, altered, or outdated firmware with possible security issue.

-For the measurement data exchange diagram, refer to SPDM Specification (v1.1.0, §319) [32].
+For the measurement data exchange diagram, see [5].